vdaas/vald/docs/api/insert.md

 ## MultiInsert RPC

-MultiInsert is the method to add new multiple vectors in **1** request.
+MultiInsert RPC is the method to add new multiple vectors in **1** request.

 <div class="card-note">
 gRPC has the message size limitation.<br>